prisma/specs/binary-process-management/Readme.md

 This spec outlines the state of process management for spawned binary (the query engine) with Photon along with the challenges, potential optimizations, and future.

-It also covers considersations while deploying a service built with Photon to various cloud providers like Lambda, Zeit's now etc.
+It also covers considerations while deploying a service built with Photon to various cloud providers like Lambda, Zeit's now, etc.

 In the remainder of this spec "binary" refers to the query engine binary used by Photon to execute queries against a data source.